-Students interested in continuing The Child Development Lab experience will focus on quality literary experiences such as exposure to age-appropriate literacy materials, and (modeling or practicing) library habits under the supervision of a literacv expert.
-Students will evaluate and analyze literacy materials. be able to write activity plans, and create instructional materials that support emerging literacy.
-A \$25.00 lab fee is required.
+Students learn about quality literacy experiences through exposure to age-appropriate literacy materials and (modeling or practicing) library habits under the supervision of a literacy expert.
+Students evaluate and analyze literacy materials, write activity pans, and create instructional materials that support emerging literacy.
+A \$20 lab fee is required.